What Does It Look Like To Study History at Concordia?

 Majoring in History opens students up to a world of possibilities.
 This degree encourages flexibility by requiring a broad range of courses.
 By the time students complete their undergraduate studies, they are thoroughly prepared for graduate school and various careers in academic, professional and business fields.

 The History major encourages flexibility by requiring a broad range of courses integrating many areas of the liberal arts.
-The degree requirements enable you to consider minoring in:
+The degree requirements enable you to consider minoring in another area of study:

 - Behavioral Sciences